GrafSoul/porty-nextjs-graphql/README.md

 # Porty App - (NextJS, Apollo, GraphQL)

-An example of an potfolio made using modern JavaScript.
+An example of an portfolio made using modern JavaScript.